ricardoapl/chip8/README.md

 ## Building from source

-For now I'm using **CMake**.

-**CMake** is often refered to as a build file generator - it is responsible for the automated creation of Makefiles, Visual Studio Solutions, etc.
+The only requirement is **SDL2**.

-You can get **CMake** from the [official website](https://cmake.org/download/), your GNU/Linux distribution repositories or Visual Studio installer.
-Once that's dealt with, all you need to do is:
+You should be able to get a copy from your GNU/Linux distribution repositories or the [official website](https://www.libsdl.org/).
+Once that's dealt with, all you need to do is call your C compiler with the necessary flags to link against SDL2.

+Example for MSVC (Windows):

 ```
-cd chip8
-mkdir build
-cd build
-cmake ..
-cmake --build . --target Release
+cl.exe /Wall .\chip8.c /Fechip8.exe /I D:\include\SDL2 /link /LIBPATH:D:\lib\c\SDL2\x86 SDL2.lib SDL2main.lib /SUBSYSTEM:WINDOWS
 ```

+Adapt `/I D:\include\SDL2` and `/LIBPATH:D:\lib\SDL2\x86` to your setup.

 ## TODO